"So much more, than you were looking for !!!"

 Cusco, Sacred Valley Tour with a night in Ollantaytambo, Classic INCA TRAIL hike with 6 Kg porterage and Aguas Calientes town 8 Day / 7 Night tour.

-Day 1.- Arrive to Cusco.
-Transfer to Hotel Marqueses.
-Cusco Tour.
+Day 1.- Transfer from Cusco´s Airport to Hotel Marqueses, Cusco guided tour.

-Day 3 to 7.- Inca Trail Trek to Machu Picchu.
-Extra 6 Kg personal porter service
+Day 3 to 6.- Inca Trail to Machu Picchu.
+6 Kg personal porter service.

-Day 7.- Arrive to Machu Picchu.
-Night in Aguas Calientes with Dinner.
+Day 6.- Arrive to Machu Picchu.
+Guided tour time to explore.
+Night in A Calientes

 MARQUESES Boutique Hotel.- FREE Upgrade to Deluxe room booking (8-4 months before).
 (Oxygen assistance, Free Internet & WIFI, free bags storage and coca leaf tea.)